Custom Event Notification Template¶

 > Content: Elasticsearch JVM heap memory usage is {{ Result }}%

-> Recommendation: Current JVM garbage collection cannot keep up with garbage generation, please check business conditions promptly
+> Suggestion: Current JVM garbage collection cannot keep up with JVM garbage production, please check the business situation in time

 {% else %}

-> Content: Elasticsearch JVM heap memory alert has been resolved
+> Content: Elasticsearch JVM heap memory alert has been restored

 {% endif %}